MichelML/gen/README.md

 # Technology stack
 As of the last edit of this README, GEN is mostly supported by the following technologies:
 #### Web framework
-* [Express](http://expressjs.com/) - Fast, unopinionated, minimalist web framework for Node.js
+* [Express](http://expressjs.com/) - Minimalist web framework for Node.js

 #### Database
-* [PostgreSQL](https://www.postgresql.org/) - The world's most advanced open source database
+* [PostgreSQL](https://www.postgresql.org/) - Open source SQL database for users and events storing

 #### Design
 * [Materialize](http://materializecss.com/) - Material Design appearance of the application